redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 It should have transitioned into the state *InstallationSucceeded*.
 You can now test it by starting to use its APIs.

 ## Testing with scorecard
 If your Operator is up and running you can verify it is working as intended using its APIs.
-Additionally you can run [operator-sdk](https://sdk.operatorframework.io/docs/advanced-topics/scorecard/scorecard/)'s `scorecard` utility for validating against good practice and correctness of your Operator.
+Additionally, you can run [operator-sdk](https://sdk.operatorframework.io/docs/advanced-topics/scorecard/scorecard/)'s `scorecard` utility for validating against good practice and correctness of your Operator.
-Assuming you are still in your top-level directory where `my-operator/` is your bundle location following these instructions to test your Operator using the `Operator-SDK`: [Running your Operator with scorecard](https://sdk.operatorframework.io/docs/advanced-topics/scorecard/scorecard/#running-the-scorecard)
+Assuming you are still in your top-level directory where `my-operator/` is your bundle location follow these instructions to test your Operator using the `Operator-SDK`: [Running your Operator with scorecard](https://sdk.operatorframework.io/docs/advanced-topics/scorecard/scorecard/#running-the-scorecard)

 ## Additional Resources
 * [Cluster Service Version Spec](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/building-your-csv.md)